 Under state law, the Board has the discretion to set the maximum amount for DWSIRLF loans.
-For FFY-2021 a maximum loan amount of \$5,000,000 per borrower has been set by the Board.
+For FFY-2022 the Board has set a maximum loan amount of \$5,000,000 per borrower.
 The Board may allow (on a case-by-case basis if requested by the borrower and the need has been justified) the maximum loan limit to be exceeded by a vote of the Board.
-Furthermore, during FFY-2021, no more than one loan per borrower will be allowed.
-At the end of the fiscal year, in the event that funds are available, systems previously receiving an award during FFY-2021 may obtain an additional award(s) or an increase to a previous FFY-2021 award, if no other eligible systems are evident.
+Furthermore, during FFY-2022, no more than one loan per borrower will be allowed.
+At the end of the fiscal year, if funds are available, systems previously receiving an award during FFY-2022 may obtain an additional award(s) or an increase to a previous FFY-2022 award, if no other eligible systems are evident.